In this article

 Although you can ask for an assessment verbally, it is best to ask for an assessment in writing.
 You can do this yourself, or a professional who is helping you can do it for you.

-Social services departments have teams for children with disabilities who deal with requests and carry out the assessments.
+Local authority/trust social services departments have teams for children with disabilities who deal with requests and carry out the assessments.

 Our helpline team has produced a template letter for you to use to request a needs assessment: